dmbarbour/glas/docs/GlasCLI.md

 ### Basic Applications

-A basic application process uses the 'prog' header.
+A basic application process is represented by a glas program with the 'prog' header.

         prog:(do:Program, ...
 Annotations ...)

-This program must have 1--1 arity and be typed as a transactional process step function:
+The program must have 1--1 arity and express a transactional step function:

         type Step = init:Params | step:State -> [Effects] (halt:Result | step:State) | Fail

-In context, this process starts with `init:["List", "Of", "Args"]` and finishes with `halt:ExitCode`.
+In context of the command line, this process starts with `init:["List", "Of", "Args"]` and terminates by returning `halt:ExitCode`.
 The ExitCode should be a bitstring representing a small integer.
-The process may commit one or more intermediate 'steps' before halting, carrying application private state to the next step.
-Input and output is expressed effectfully and applied transactionally between steps.
+If the step function returns `step:State` that value becomes the next step's input.
+After any successful step, effects are committed.
+On a failed step, effects are aborted and the step is retried.

+*Note:* If annotations or inference indicate the program has another type, it might still be runnable via '--run' (depending on the glas command line executable) but it is not what I call a 'basic' application.

 ### Process Networks

-Applications expressed via 'prog' header are difficult to statically optimize for incremental computing, concurrency, and distribution.
-So I'm currently developing another program model with the 'proc' header that is easier to optimize.
+I am developing another program model with the 'proc' header that should be easier to optimize for incremental computing, concurrency, distribution, and transaction fusion.

-        proc:(do:Process, ...
-Annotations ...)

 Design of 'proc' is ongoing within the [glas applications](GlasApps.md) document.
-The core idea is to expose and manage control flow and communication to support robust optimizations.
-Every proc is equivalent to a 'prog' app step function, so use of 'proc' should primarily impact performance and scalability.
+It is still based around the transaction machine concept.
+Once it is stable, we might add support for running 'proc' apps to 'glas --run'.

 ### Application Macros

 Application macros are distinguished by the 'macro' header.

-        macro:Program
+        macro:prog:(do:Program, ...)

-To simplify caching, arguments are implicitly staged via '--':
+To simplify caching, arguments are explicitly staged via '--':

         glas --run MacroRef -- Static Args -- Dynamic Args

+At the moment only 'prog' type macros are supported.
 The macro program must be a 1--1 arity function and here would receive list of strings `["Static", "Args"]` on the data stack.
 The returned value must represent another application (potentially another application macro), which then is run receiving `["Dynamic", "Args"]`.
-The '--' separator may be omitted if would be final argument.
+The '--' separator may be omitted if there are no dynamic args.

-The macro program has access to the same effects API as language modules, i.e. 'log' and 'load'.
-Application macros are usefully viewed as user-defined languages for the command line interface.  and combine nicely with the syntactic sugar for user-defined operations.
+The macro program has access to the same effects as language modules, i.e. 'log' and 'load'.
+All other effects will fail.
+Application macros are usefully understood as user-defined languages for the command line interface.
+User-defined ops as macros can support a very flexible user interface.

 ## Extended Effects API